Polk, James Knox

 Term: 4 Mar 1845 - 4 Mar 1849

-Chronology: 12 Feb 1845, election to the office of President of the United States is declared upon counting electoral votes (cast 4 Dec 1844), joint session of the Senate and House of Representatives, House Chamber, U.S. Capitol, Washington, D.C.
+Chronology: 12 Feb 1845, the election to the office of the President of the United States is declared upon the ascertainment and counting of the electoral vote (cast 4 Dec 1844), joint session of the Senate and the House of Representatives, House Chamber, U.S. Capitol, Washington, D.C.
 [1]

 4 Mar 1845, commencement of term

-4 Mar 1845, took an oath of office as President of the United States, inaugural ceremony as part of the special session of the Senate, East Portico, U.S. Capitol, Washington, D.C.
+4 Mar 1845, took the oath of office as the President of the United States, inaugural ceremony as part of the special session of the Senate, East Portico, U.S. Capitol, Washington, D.C.
 [2]

 4 Mar 1849, expiration of term